 When a houseplant looks less than healthy, most often, it is the result of improper care.
 Factors such as too much or too little water, light, heat, or fertilizer can cause many plant problems.
 However, in some cases, the problem results from a pest infestation.
 Several insects and other pests feed on houseplants.
 These pests most often come into the home on newly purchased plants or on those that have been outside for the summer.

 The best way to control insects and related pests on houseplants is through prevention, as it is almost always easier to prevent a pest infestation than to eliminate one.
-There are several precautions that you can take which will decrease the chances of having to deal with a pest infestation of your houseplants.
+Several precautions can be taken, which will decrease the chances of dealing with a pest infestation of most houseplants.

 - Provide a plant with the growing conditions that it needs so that it is more likely to grow vigorously.
 Stressed plants tend to be more susceptible to pests.